-So here, you are mentioning that one can make the page even better with advanced Divi layouts, but you are not giving the guide on it here.
+So here, you are mentioning that one can make the page even better with advanced Divi layouts, but you are not giving a guide on it here.
 You are leaving a hook there so that if someone is interested, they will collect the course.

 Now, the hook in this example won’t covert much.
 But it gave them a hint that you have more courses to help develop their skills further.
 Later, when you run email campaigns to promote your core products, these leads will remember, and some will end up purchasing the main courses.

 Similarly, this is a sample Squeeze page for a quick law consultation before hiring a lawyer.